karanziie1990/Design-And-Anaylsis-of-Experiments-Course_Project/README.md

 ## Repository Contents

-- `project.R`: R script with the data analysis and plotting code.
+- `DAE PROJECT.R`: R script with the data analysis and plotting code.
 - `README.md`: This file describing the project.

 ## Getting Started